Types of Motor Disabilities

 - other: 2%

-Individuals with paraplegia generally have no difficulty accessing the Internet.
-Individuals with quadriplegia, however, may have significant difficulties, depending on the type and severity of the injury.
-Some individuals with quadriplegia have some use of their hands, but not enough to, say, manipulate a mouse or type on a keyboard.
-Despite these limitations, individuals with quadriplegia are able to make use of assistive technologies that allow them to access the functionality of their computers.
+People with paraplegia generally have no difficulty accessing web content.
+Those with quadriplegia, however, may have significant difficulties, depending on the type and severity of the injury.
+The condition can make it difficult or impossible to manipulate a mouse or type on a keyboard.
+However, assistive technologies are available to map users' abilities to their hardware.

 Loss or damage of limb(s)